Chilliwack campus at CEP

-Sparkling smiles and healthy mouths are one way to brighten up a room.
-Ask any qualified dentist and they will agree that today’s dental offices are inundated with people looking to improve their smiles and keep on top of oral health.
+A great smile is one way to make a positive first impression.
+Ask any qualified dentist and they will agree that today’s dental offices are inundated with people looking to improve their smiles and keep on top of their oral health.

-Certified Dental Assistants are essential members of the dental health care team, working toward the common goal of providing quality oral care for dental clients.
+Certified dental assistants are essential members of the dental health care team; they work hard towards the common goal of providing quality oral care for dental clients.

-The 10-month (September–June) Certified Dental Assistant certificate program is designed to provide students with opportunities to develop the knowledge, skills, values, and attitudes necessary for employment as a certified dental assistant.
+The 10-month (September–June) Certified Dental Assistant certificate program provides you with the opportunities to develop the knowledge, skills, values, and attitudes necessary for employment as a certified dental assistant.

-Because this program is accredited by the Commission on Dental Accreditation, graduates are eligible to write the National Board Exam and then register with the College of Dental Surgeons of B.C.
+This program is recognized by the Commission on Dental Accreditation.
+Upon graduating, but prior to practicing as a certified dental assistant, you are required to write the National Dental Assisting Examination Board examination and register with the College of Dental Surgeons of B.C.

 Lab coats, gloves, masks, and safety glasses are required during all clinic sessions.
-You are being prepared to work in a professional office, neatness and good grooming are essential at all times.
+You are preparing to work in a professional office: therefore neatness and good grooming are essential at all times.

 A career as a Certified Dental Assistant offers a range of opportunities that include part-time and full-time positions in private practice, group practice, and specialty practices.